 Warwickshire Parish Accounts, under the overall management the Dugdale Society (and its general editor Robert Bearman), is a collaborative initiative also involving Heritage & Culture Warwickshire through Sharon Forman who is co-ordinating the transcription work of the documentary sources, most of which are deposited at the County Record Office, and My-Parish through Beat Kümin from the History Department at the University of Warwick who is advising on the project and will contribute an introduction to the volume.

-If you would like to join the transcription team, please get in touch with Sharon Forman at email@example.com.
+If you would like to join the transcription team, please email Sharon Forman at the Record Office.

 As the project gets under way, this page will feature updates, extracts and information on our dissemination plans.
 Please let us know if you have any questions or suggestions.